 Petit fours of chocolate, jelly and a mini meringue.

 What you see here is not only a cup of espresso but a lesson learnt by myself.
-The espresso is Italian by origin but commonly found all over the world and is often drunk after a meal as a digestive.
-I was oblivious to this as I was a young whipper back in 2012 going through the infancy of my Italian coffee etiquette.
+The espresso is Italian by origin, but commonly found all over the world and is often drunk after a meal as a digestive.
+(You don’t need me to tell you that!).
+I was oblivious to this as I was a young whipper back in 2012, going through the infancy of my Italian coffee etiquette.
 As a result I requested a latte – the waiter immediately retorted, ‘of course espresso sir?’
 I responded ‘no, a latte please?’.
 The response I received was – ‘ok sure sir I’ll bring your espresso’.
 In my confusion I blurted out ‘no bring me a latte and clean your ears out mate!’.
 My fellow diner interrupted insisted that the waiter brings over the espresso’s and informs me that asking for a traditional morning beverage such as a latte post lunch in an Italian restaurant is a cardinal sin!!!
 Oops.

 Uni, lardo and sea salt crostini – it was my first time having uni in this format and I can describe it as richly decadent along with a viscosity akin to thick custard.
 The intense iodine flavour death-grips your taste buds like you wouldn’t believe – perhaps the heat from the grill which melts the lardo accentuates the uni flavour even more.
 Either way I can safely say I didn’t go back for seconds – the flavour was way too intense for my palate.

-FUSILI durum wheat pasta, red wine braised octopus, bone marrow – it’s a legend.
+FUSILI durum wheat pasta, red wine braised octopus, bone marrow – it’s a legend and a must have.

 FUSILI durum wheat pasta, red wine braised octopus, bone marrow – never come here and not order this.